Geniucker/Deploy-ChatGPT-to-API/README.md

 ![image](https://github.com/Geniucker/Deploy-ChatGPT-to-API/assets/61449208/5c33d3f9-bf21-4a04-af34-579dc6e5fe73)
 3. **If deployed in host**: run `pip3 install -r requirements.txt`
    **If deployed in docker**: nothing to do in this step
-4. run `build.py` and follow the instructions.
+4. run `build.py` and follow the instructions (You may need to use `sudo` to get the permission of Docker).
 5. run the service:
    **If deployed in docker**:
    open a terminal in `/dcta/`. run `docker compose up -d`